ombulabs/blog/_posts/2020-07-10-removing-negative-words.markdown

 Triggered by current events, the discussion has resurfaced, and recently several companies, big and small, and communities have been making the change (examples include OpenZFS and Go) or making a commitment to change, with GitHub's CEO claiming [in a Tweet](https://twitter.com/natfriedman/status/1271253144442253312) that his team has already been working on transitioning from "master" to "main" for default branch structure.
 The Android and Chrome teams have also been determined to replace "whitelist / blacklist" with "allowlist / blocklist".

 Not everyone in the community agrees with the change though.
-When Python moved away from the terminology in 2018, there was a heated discussion over it, with several members of the community questioning the change and it's real impact.
+When Python moved away from the terminology in 2018, there was a heated discussion over it, with several members of the community questioning the change and its real impact.
 Before that, the issue had already divided the Redis community.

 It is necessary to keep in mind that in order to completely replace the terms in question, there needs to be an industry wide decision to stop using them.
 As long as there are still projects who haven't moved away from the terminology, it won't be completely wiped out.
 A good example is Kubernetes.
 Although it uses "replicas", "workers", and "minions" instead of "slaves", [as pointed out by Sinclair Im in a Washington Post editorial](https://www.washingtonpost.com/opinions/2020/06/12/tech-industry-has-an-ugly-master-slave-problem/), "its code repository still contains more than 200 lines that use ‘slave.’
 Because its code must talk to others, even Kubernetes can’t completely avoid the terminology".

-As such, it is important to have the discussion around the necessity of this change, it's motivation and it's impact.
+As such, it is important to have the discussion around the necessity of this change, its motivation and its impact.
 Of course large corporations can simply get their executives to issue a top-bottom order forbidding the use of these terms.
 But it might prove difficult to convince independent developers and smaller projects to adopt the new terms, and quickly.

 Avoiding the discussion does very little to raise awareness to and promote the actual understanding of the issue.
 It is important to explain the arguments behind it and address the concerns around it.